Circular Economy business models in Practice

-With regards to domestic lighting products, the demo was launched in October 2020 until July 2021.
-A modular lamp was made using industrial scrap materials and with limited material components, in order to facilitate the sorting for reuse and recycling when the product reaches the end of its service life.
+ONA produced a modular lamp made from industrial scrap materials, using limited material components in order to facilitate the sorting for reuse and recycling when the product reaches the end of its service life.
 The lamp is available in wood, metal or plastic and comes in three different sizes.

-It has been co-created based on feedback collected via consumer reviews, consumer workshops and a survey to test interest in sustainable lighting products.
-The product design was adapted taking into account the received feedback.
+ONA’s lamp was “co-created”, as its design is based on feedback collected via Living Labs such as consumer reviews, consumer workshops and on a survey which tested the public’s interest in sustainable lighting products.

-Information will be provided to consumers on the environmental impact of each lamp available in the online shop, by showing the eco-costs.
-The Eco-costs represent the results of the life cycle assessment performed by Nottingham Trent University: the higher the number, the higher the environmental impact of the product.
+Moreover, a sustainable consumption model using the eco-cost and eco-credit scheme was developed in order to reward consumer’s eco-friendly behaviour.
+ONA’s lamps displays the eco-costs, showing the consumer information on its environmental impact.
+The eco-costs represent the results of the life cycle assessment performed by Nottingham Trent University: the higher the number, the higher the environmental impact of the product.

-A Social LCA (link to SLCA page) was also conducted on ONA’s products.
+A social LCA was also conducted on ONA’s products.
 With regards to the gender pay gap, ONA has a 35% better performance compared to other Spanish companies in the manufacture of domestic appliances sector.
-In addition, ONA’s staff has flexible working conditions including telework which has an impact in supporting the advancement of the career of the female workforce.
+In addition, ONA’s staff has flexible working conditions, including telework, which has an impact on the advancement of the career of the female workforce.

-Kosnic launched the demo in October 2020 and it will last until July 2021 in the Berkshire County (UK).
-Kosnic has developed a new modular lamp with a substantially better environmental impact: the new product is 46% better compared to the previous version.
+CIRC4Life partner Kosnic (UK) were responsible for the demonstration in the industrial lighting sector.
+They launched their demo in October 2020 and it ran until July 2021.
+Kosnic developed a new modular lamp with a substantially better environmental impact: the new product performs 46% better compared to the previous version.
 A Life-cycle-assessment (LCA) was conducted to understand the environmental impact of the new product by Nottingham Trent University and used in the design of the new lamp.

 A Social LCA of the Kosnic company was also conducted, in order to measure the impact of their products on the health, safety and well-being of their workers and the wider impact on the community in which they operate.
-Kosnic’s social performance compared with other lighting manufacturers is listed below:
+Kosnic’s social performance compared with other lighting manufacturers is as follows:

 Environmental impact on the local community, 28.88% better